Nid04/Image-Caption-Generator/README.md

 * Decoder: The last stage combines the input which extracted fetures from an image and a sequence processing stage.

-After successful generation of model will train the model on Flicker-8k dataset which have more that 8000 images and it's caption.
+After successful generator of model will train the model on Flicker-8k dataset which have more that 8000 images and it's caption.
 Once the model is trained will test the model to generate the caption for new images and evaluate it with the actually caption for the image.
 In order to evaluate the machine translated text will use BLEU (Bilingual Evaluation).
 It lies between 0 to 1, where 0 means the generated caption doesn't overlap with the refernce text (low quality) and 1 means it perfectly overlap with the reference text (high quality).
 In the above article, the machine generated text was 60 to 70 percent accurate.

 ## Project Context & Scope

-The primary motivation for image caption generation is to enhance the accessibility and usability of visual content, especially for individuals with visual impairments.
+The primary motivation for image caption generator is to enhance the accessibility and usability of visual content, especially for individuals with visual impairments.
 It can also be used to assist in content indexing and retrieval, as well as providing descriptive information for images in online publications, social media, and e-commerce websites.

-The scope of image caption generation can range from generating basic captions that describe the content of an image to generating detailed and contextualized captions that convey emotions and sentiments.
+The scope of image caption generator can range from generating basic captions that describe the content of an image to generating detailed and contextualized captions that convey emotions and sentiments.
 The applications can also vary, from educational and instructional content to entertainment and social media sharing.
-Overall, the image caption generation technology has the potential to improve the user experience and accessibility of visual content across various domains.
+Overall, the image caption generator technology has the potential to improve the user experience and accessibility of visual content across various domains.

 ## High-level Requirements

-Here are some high-level requirements for an Image Caption Generation project using AI/ML with user feedback:
+Here are some high-level requirements for an Image Caption generator project using AI/ML with user feedback:

 * Datasets of images and their captions: It is necessary to train and evaluate the model.
 The large dataset will help to evaluate the relationship between the image and it's caption and can generalize the images as well.
 * Preprocessing: Preprocess the images to normalize their sizes and colors, and extract relevant features for input to the model.
-* Image Caption Generation Model: Design and train a deep learning model, such as a convolutional neural network (CNN) and a recurrent neural network (RNN), to generate captions for the input images.
+* Image Caption generator Model: Design and train a deep learning model, such as a convolutional neural network (CNN) and a recurrent neural network (RNN), to generate captions for the input images.
 * User Feedback Component: Develop a user feedback component that allows users to provide feedback on the generated captions, which can be used to improve the accuracy of the model over time.
 * User Interface: Design an intuitive and user-friendly interface that allows users to easily upload images, view generated captions, and provide feedback.
-* Deployment: Deploy the image caption generation system on a reliable and scalable cloud platform, with the ability to handle large numbers of concurrent users and datasets.
+* Deployment: Deploy the image caption generator system on a reliable and scalable cloud platform, with the ability to handle large numbers of concurrent users and datasets.
-* Performance: Optimize the model and system performance for fast and accurate image caption generation and feedback processing.
+* Performance: Optimize the model and system performance for fast and accurate image caption generator and feedback processing.

 ## Use Case Diagram